rladydpf1/genetic_synth/README.md

 I will use tournament selection method.

 ### Crossover operator.
 Before crossover, we need to collect parameters, operators, and constants used in the actual synthesized, not in the specfication.
-We also need to do a simple constant folding (ex. from 1 + 1 + 1 + 1 + 1 to 5).
-In this case, the constant '5' is accually used, and if the constant '1' is not used elsewhere, '1' is also not actually used.
-Then the descendant has only the union of actually used grammars between parents.
+In addition, a simple constant folding is also needed (ex. from 1 + 1 + 1 to 3).
+In this case, the constant '3' is actually used, and if the constant '1' is not used elsewhere, '1' is not actually used.
+Then the child only has the union of actually used parts between its parents.
 That is the crossover operation of syntactic restrictions.
-The crossover operator of in/output examples is just the union of combinations of in/output examples in each parent.
+The crossover operator of in/output examples is just the union of random combinations of in/output examples in each parent.

 ### Mutation operator.
-aa
+There are deletion of in/output examples, deletion of grammars, addition of in/output examples, and addition of grammars.
+These operators are randomly performed.

 ### Generational selection strategy.
-aa
+All indivisuals are sorted in the order of high scores in the fitness function, and only the number of the initial population is selected as the next population.